lgmoraes/Font_webatlas/README.md

 ## Choice of theme

-4 themes (including 1 variant) are available :
+5 themes (including 2 variants) are available :
 - Original
 - Sharp
 - Outline
+- Outline-filled (variant of Outline)
 - Pixel (variant of Sharp)

 Copy the link corresponding to the desired style :